 In organizations, people manager is a privileged position that many aspire to, and few are prepared to excel at, not because they are not competent, but more because few companies train their managers on the “art” pieces that help the newly hired managers to prosper.

-In my research, the truth is, even in many very reputable organizations, the training foriStock_000009178000XSmall new people managers is sparse, or more accurately, relies on online reading and testing to support the new manager.
+In my research, the truth is, even in many very reputable organizations, the training for new people managers is sparse, or more accurately, relies on online reading and testing to support the new manager.
 I am going to suggest that there will never be an app that will prepare people managers to excel.

 The art and the science of people management has allowed an industry of well written books and very intense courses to thrive.
 We applaud companies who commit to this important component of training for their people to ensure hands on learning.
 However, like all training plans, books and courses are merely the start for managers, as the real learning occurs on the job.
 This “on the job” education is only complete with feedback from both the employees and bosses to ensure the people manager is developing with credibility and confidence.